Arisamiga/PcMediaVault/README.md

 ## Taking too much space?
 If your PcMediaVault folder is taking a lot of space dont forget to remove some of the radio images in the `radio_images` Folder.

+Or

+Use the Clear Cache Button in MediaVault

 ## Code and bug reporting
 The original project is open source and you can find the application code at: <br>
 https://github.com/walkero-gr/mediavault